Dr. Josep Maria Trigo-Rodríguez, PhD

 where he spent thirteen years working in the development of programs, and public outreach.
 The last four years he was also

-Institute of Space Sciences (CSIC-IEEC) in Barcelona.
+Institute of Space Sciences (ICE, CSIC-IEEC) in Barcelona.
 On 2009 he won his position as Tenured Scientist

-the origin of the solar system because were retentive of the chemical and isotopic conditions prevailing in the
+the origin of the solar system because were retentive of the protoplanetary disc components that retained clues on the chemical and isotopic conditions prevailing in the

 early Solar System.